cbonpolimi/getting_and_clenaning_data_coursera/Codebook.md

 merged_final: result of the binding by column of the two dataframe mean_final and std

-11.We label the dataset
+11.We label the dataset:

 		a.
 First we merge the subjects datasets merged_subject<-rbind(subjecttest,subjecttrain)

 		b.
 Give a name to the subject column names(merged_subject)<-"subject"